dalibo/emaj/docs/en/concepts.rst

 At a given time, a tables group is either in a **LOGGING** state or in a **IDLE** state.
 The *LOGGING* state means that all updates applied on the tables of the group are recorded.

 A tables group can be either **ROLLBACKABLE**, which is the standard case, or **AUDIT_ONLY**.
 In this latter case, it is not possible to rollback the group.
-But using this type of group allows to record tables updates for auditing purposes, even with tables that have no explicitely created primary key or with tables of type *UNLOGGED* or *WITH OIDS*.
+But using this type of group allows to record tables updates for auditing purposes, even with tables that have no explicitely created primary key or with tables of type *UNLOGGED*.

 Mark
 ****